atmafox/RPGs/D&D/Kit/Shadowfell/Character.md

     * Object or place consecrated or desecrated
 6. Lay on Hands
     * Action
-    * Heal wounds pool of HP × 5
+    * Heal wounds pool of HP × 5, long rest recharge
-    * Refresh on long rest
     * 5 points to cure one disease or poison
     * Can cure multiple disease or poison
     * Does not affect undead or constructs